kmayerb/laminar/README.md

 Laminar's `laminar` module only requires one third-party library, which is `numpy`. laminar_examples, a module with some practice functions and data objects, also requires `pandas`.
 Both libraries will be automatically included in the laminar installation.

 ### Importing
 You can use laminar by placing `from laminar import laminar` at the top of your python file.
-In order to practice/test laminar with built-in functions and data, place `from laminar_examples import laminar_examples` at the top of your python file.
+In order to practice/test laminar with built-in functions and data, place `from laminar import laminar_examples` at the top of your python file.

 ### Using laminar
 laminar currently consists of two functions that are designed to work with different data configurations, `laminar.iter_flow` and `laminar.list_flow`.
 Both of these functions accept \*args and \*\*kwargs, which should be passed after `data`, so if `function` takes arg1 and arg2, like: